 When presenting a bill, the Speaker will call the MP to present the bill.
 A clerk at the Table will read out the title of the bill and the MP must then name the date for the second reading.

-If participating remotely, they must remain on the call to do this.
-In the event of technical issues, the Speaker will inform the House of the date for the bill's second reading.
+When participating remotely, an MP remained on the call to do this.
+In the event of technical issues, the Speaker informed the House of the date for the bill's second reading.

 Ten-minute rule bills